RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 alwaysopen: false
 categories: ["Platforms"]
 aliases: {
     /kubernetes/active-active/_index.md,
     /kubernetes/active-active/,
+    /kubernetes/preview/_index.md,
+    /kubernetes/preview/,
+    content/kubernetes/active-active/preview/_index.md,
+    content/kubernetes/active-active/preview/,
 }
 ---

 On Kubernetes, Redis Enterprise [Active-Active]({{<relref "/rs/databases/active-active/">}}) databases provide read and write access to the same dataset from different Kubernetes clusters.

+## Active-Active creation methods

 There are two methods for creating an Active-Active database with Redis Enterprise for Kubernetes.
 The `crdb-cli` method is available on all supported versions.
-The `RedisEnterpriseActiveActiveDatabase` (REAADB) custom resource available as a public preview with the 6.4.2-4 release.
-If you plan to use this feature while in preview, contact Redis support.
+The `RedisEnterpriseActiveActiveDatabase` (REAADB) custom resource is available for versions 6.4.2 and later.

-## `crdb-cli` method
+### `crdb-cli` method

 The currently supported Active-Active setup method includes the following steps: